notetaking

 You can do the same thing with digital notebooks by changing the cover in your notetaking app.
 For any handouts, simply scan the document and add it as a page or attachment in your digital notebook.

-2. Create a table of contents
+2. Create a Table of Contents

 Before you even start taking notes, set yourself up for success by creating a table of contents.